bachelor-2014/report/v2/scanning.md

 of five between them, which can be stitched together to a full image.
 We have then run each of the algorithms on subsets of these images of different lengths (2, 4, 9, 12, and so on), making sure the subset can be stitched together.
-For each run, we note the time.
+For each run, we note the run time.
 We repeat each stitching three times.
 The results are shown in figure \ref{fig:stitching_performance}.

 \begin{figure}